 What is Material requirement planning?

 Material Requirement Planning (MRP) is a computer-based system comprising planning, scheduling and inventory management modules.
 In a nutshell, it helps in the coordination of production, inventory and distribution activities.
 MRP is the planning and execution of material requirements.
-It is a type of production planning which is used to manage the flow of raw materials and components.
+Moreover, it is a type of production planning which is used to manage the flow of raw materials and components.

 Benefits of MRP